 Being in the plaza of La Puerta de Alcala, you can see the fountain of Las Cibeles (see map) We walk a few blocks and we can enjoy this magnificent fountain.
 Also in front you can see the building Cibeles or building of the Americas, which can be visited and access to a viewpoint with magnificent views

 End of de First day.
-Three days Madrid
+Discovering Madrid in Three Days

 Three days madrid.
 Second day